IMMM-SFA/allen-dumas-etal_2024_npj/README.md

 For morphologies, inputs are only shapefiles.
 - Get citations from authors

-NAR (North American Reanalysis Dataset) - Input to WRF.
+NARR (North American Reanalysis Dataset) - Input to WRF.
 - Need citations